TOAST-DOCS/Gamebase/zh/unity-initialization.md

 #### 9. fcmSenderId

-Firebase Messaging(FCM) 사용을 위한 Sender ID입니다.
+Sender ID to use FCM (Firebase Cloud Messaging).

 ![FCM Sender ID](http://static.toastoven.net/prod_gamebase/UnityDevelopersGuide/unity-developers-guide-initialization_004_1.2.0.png)

 #### 10. GamebaseUnitySDKSettings

-위에서 설명한 설정들은 GamebaseUnitySDKSettings 컴포넌트의 Inspector에서 변경할 수 있습니다.
+Settings described above can be modified at Inspector of the GamebaseUnitySDKSettings component.

 ![GamebaseUnitySDKSettins Inspector](http://static.toastoven.net/prod_gamebase/UnityDevelopersGuide/unity-developers-guide-initialization_003_1.4.0.png)

 ### Initialize with Inspector Settings

-Gamebase Unity SDK를 초기화하는 방법은 다음과 같습니다.
+Gamebase Unity SDK can be initialized as follows:

-1. 빈 게임 오브젝트를 생성합니다.
+1. Create an empty game object.
-2. GamebaseUnitySDKSettings.cs 파일을 생성한 게임 오브젝트의 컴포넌트로 추가합니다.
+2. Add the GamebaseUnitySDKSettings.cs file as a component of the game object.
-3. Inspector에서 초기화 설정을 입력합니다.
+3. Fill in the initialization setting at Inspector.
-4. Gamebase.Initialize(callback) API를 호출합니다.
+4. Call Gamebase.Initialize (callback) API.

-> <font color="red">[주의]</font><br/>
+> <font color="red">[Caution]</font><br/>
 >
-> 생성한 게임 오브젝트를 삭제하면 Android, iOS API 호출 후 콜백을 받을 수 없으므로 주의하시기 바랍니다. <br/>
+> Keep note that if a created game object is deleted, a callback cannot be received after a call of Android or iOS API.
+When it is deleted by mistake, <br/>
-> 실수로 삭제된 경우 "Do not destroy this gameObject in order to receive callback." 오류가 나타납니다.
+> When it is deleted by mistake, "Do not destroy this gameObject in order to receive callback." error message will show.

 **API**